computationclub/vm-translator/README.md

 The acceptance tests run `bin/translator` against each [example VM program](spec/acceptance/examples) and check the emulated behaviour of its output.
 To run them, use `bundle exec rspec spec/acceptance`.

 To run all of the tests, use `bundle exec rspec`.

+### Test dependencies

+Most of the tests depend upon the CPU emulator provided as part of the [Nand2Tetris Software Suite](http://nand2tetris.org/software.php).
+Before running the tests, download and unzip [nand2tetris.zip](http://nand2tetris.org/software/nand2tetris.zip) and set the environment variable `EMULATOR` to the path of the `nand2tetris/tools/CPUEmulator.sh` script.
+If you prefer, you can use [Vagrant](https://www.vagrantup.com/) to set up a Linux VM with the CPU emulator already installed; just type `vagrant up`.